zeinabAghdam/academic-kickstart/content/authors/admin/_index.md

 Aside from that, I love traveling (not in the middle of a pandemic though), baking, painting and recently an interest in perfumery.
 You may hear from a hobby project of mine soon :).

-I am interested in collaborating in fields of Data science, Healthcare and AI.
+I am interested in collaborating in the fields of Data Science, Healthcare, and AI.